acsoto/BUAA-Compiler/README.md

 ##### PLACEHOLDER

-**PLACEHOLDER** command to grow the stack down, allocate the new space to the variety and array.
+The **PLACEHOLDER** command grows the stack down, allocating new space for variables and arrays.

 ```java
 case PLACEHOLDER: {